Ex-officer found guilty in the 2020 shooting death of Andre Hill

 Officer Adam Coy, who served nearly 20 years with the Columbus police force, shot Hill four times in a garage nearly four years ago.
 Coy, who is white, was fired after the shooting.
-He later told jurors that he thought Hill was holding a silver revolver.
+He told jurors that he thought Hill was holding a silver revolver that turned out to be keys.

 “I thought I was going to die,” he testified.
-It was only after he rolled over Hill’s body and saw the keys that he realized there was no gun, Coy said.
+It was only after he rolled over Hill’s body and saw the keys that he realized there was no gun, Coy said tearfully.
 “I knew at that point I made a mistake.
 I was horrified.”

+Coy, who was partially blocked from view by his grim-faced attorneys, did not visibly react to the verdict but muffled cries could be heard in the courtroom when it was announced.
+Prosecutors asked that the former officer be sentenced immediately.
+Franklin County Judge Stephen McIntosh instead set a sentencing date of Nov.
+25.

+Coy, who is undergoing cancer treatments for Hodgkin lymphoma, was devastated, said defense attorney Mark Collins, who slightly shook his head “no” when the verdict was read and later promised to appeal.

 Police body camera footage showed Hill coming out of the garage of a friend’s house holding up a cellphone in his left hand, his right hand not visible, seconds before he was fatally shot by Coy.
 Almost 10 minutes passed before officers at the scene began to aid Hill, who lay bleeding on the garage floor.
 He was pronounced dead at a hospital.